divijghose/firedrake/Firedrake-meeting-2020-07-14.md

 Present:

-Apologies: Reuben Hill
+Apologies: Reuben Hill, Jack Betteridge

+# SV: Tsslac
+Can we merge?

-# JB: Cholesky factor
+# Move to next week: (JB: Cholesky factor)
 Can we assemble F*x, where F contains a local Cholesky factorisation?
 There is a factorisation node in Slate, which takes the type of factorisation as argument, can we use that?

-# SV: Tsslac
-Can we merge?

 ## Date of next meeting
 2020-07-21 15:00UTC (16:00BST)